SanPilot/elf-backend/DOCS.md

 This paper contains documentation explaining each module and its usage, along with their respective configuration options.

 ## <a name="the_modules"></a>The Modules

-### <a name="apis"></a>APIs
-APIs are a subset of the modules.
-The APIs interact directly with the client, routing requests to their corresponding daemon modules.
+The modules are APIs which receive requests and complete the corresponding action.
+They are separated by their functions, which make the backend simple, modular, and easily maintainable.

+A subset of the APIs, called Daemons, have special core functionality required by the other modules.
+They are therefore started separately from the other modules.
+Below, the Daemons are distinguished from other modules with the `DAEMON` tag.

-### <a name="daemons"></a>Daemons
+### <a name="logger"></a>Logger `DAEMON`
-Daemons, like APIs, are a category of modules.
-They recieve information from the APIs and complete the necessary task.
-Some of the Daemons, like the Logger Daemon, are core modules, or modules started seperately from other modules because they provide basic functionality required by the other modules.

-#### <a name="logger_daemon"></a>Logger Daemon
-`CORE MODULE` `DAEMON`

 This module provides logging functionality.
 It is used to log information and errors to the console and to a log file.